mstrimas/ebp-paper/README.md

 [![License: GPL
 v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

-This repository conducts the analysis and generates the figures for the paper *Best practices for making reliable inferences from citizen science data: case study using eBird to estimate species distributions*.
+This repository conducts the analysis and generates the figures for the paper *Best practices for making reliable inferences from citizen science data: case study using eBird to estimate species distributions* ([preprint available on bioRxiv](https://www.biorxiv.org/node/242503.external-links.html)).
 To reproduce this analysis:

 1. Install the latest versions of [R](https://cloud.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/download/#download).
 2. Request access to the [eBird Basic Dataset](https://ebird.org/data/download/ebd), then download it and the Sampling Event Data.
 Uncompress them and place the large text files in a central location.